 Instant Pot Zuppa Toscana Soup (Video)

 If you’re a fan of Instant Pot soup, you’re going to love this Instant Pot Zuppa Toscana Soup!
-And my version of this amazing Italian-inspired soup is low-carb, Keto, and gluten-free, and the recipe also has stovetop instructions.
+And my version of this amazing Italian-inspired Zuppa Toscana Soup soup is low-carb, Keto, and gluten-free, and the recipe also has stovetop instructions.

 But when I had the idea for a Keto version of Zupppa Toscana Soup, I didn’t need to google it.
 I knew there would be other bloggers who had made their version of this tasty soup, and I didn’t care.
 I love the ingredients in Zuppa Toscana soup so much I wanted to make my own version even if it wasn’t that original.